Make your mark on Power-to-X

 We are seeking an enthusiastic new colleague as a PhD student in the field of Materials Chemistry with a strong background, particularly in Solid State Chemistry and Crystal Structure Analysis, and interest in industrial applications and cooperation to join the Mads Clausen Institute (MCI) at the University of Southern Denmark (SDU) in Sønderborg, Denmark.
 The position is for three years with an expected starting date of April 1, 2026, or as soon as possible.

-PhD scholarship in Catalysis Informatics
+PhD scholarship in catalytic biomass valorization

 Postdoc within PEM electrolyzer catalyst sustainable development